Berny23/LD-ToyPad-Emulator/README.md

 After the installation has finished, exit Zadig and restart RPCS3.
 If you get stuck on the main menu, just close the game, right-click on it in the RPCS3 games list, select `Change Custom Configuration`, switch to the `Network` tab and choose `Disconnected` in both drop-down menus.

+### Webpage not reachable (Oracle VirtualBox)
+Shutdown your virtual machine (icon in the upper right corner).
+In VirtualBox's manager, click your image and open `Settings`.
+Under `Network` change `Attached to:` to `Bridged Adapter` and click `ok`.
+Start your virtual machine.

+### Webpage not reachable (VMware)
+Shutdown your virtual machine (icon in the upper right corner).
+Right-click on your virtual machine's name in VMware Workstation or VMware Player and click `Settings...`.
+Click on `Network Adapter` and select `Bridged`.
+Click `OK` and start your virtual machine.

 ### Error: listen EADDRINUSE: address already in use :::80
 Either close any other software that is using the port 80 or manually edit the last line of index.js (with `nano index.js`, edit the line, then press `Ctrl + O`, `Enter` and `Ctrl + X`).